 Users can send each other money all over the world.
 They don’t have to use banks or worry about large fees and exchange rates.
 Let’s use an example to see how it works;

 If Michael wants to send Jackson 10 Bitcoin (BTC), the trade needs to be verified.
 Verification means that the network needs to check that Michael has at least 10 BTC before he’s allowed to send it.
 If more than half the nodes on the network agree that the trade is legit then the trade can happen, and it’s added to the blockchain.

 Transactions are put together into groups called blocks before being added to the blockchain.
 The nodes that verify blocks get a reward for the work they have done.
-The reward is new currency.
-On Bitcoin’s blockchain the reward is 12.5 new BTC.
+The reward is a new currency.
+On Bitcoin’s blockchain, the reward is 12.5 new BTC.
 This process is called mining because it’s a bit like digging for gold!

 Mining for Bitcoin is expensive.
 You need a powerful computer to do it and the process uses a lot of electricity.
 It is also quite slow.
 Each new block takes about ten minutes to get added to the blockchain.
 This is where Charlie Lee and Litecoin come in.

 The rules for deciding how Bitcoin mining works are called SHA-256.
 It was these rules that Charlie Lee wanted to change.
 The new rules he created are called scrypt.
 Mining with scrypt is 4 four times faster than SHA-256 and requires a lot less electricity.

 Each new block of transactions only takes 2.5 minutes to be added to the Litecoin blockchain.
 The reward for each verified block is 25 new Litecoin (LTC).

 Bitcoin fans say that SHA-256 is safer than scrypt.
 They say this because SHA-256 takes longer and is, therefore, more likely to spot errors.
 They think that scrypt rushes the process of verification.